Commvault/terraform-provider-commvault/docs/resources/aws_storage.md

 ---
-page_title: " Commvault : commvault_aws_storage Resource"
+page_title: " Commvault : commvault_aws_storage (deprecated) Resource"
-subcategory: "Storage"
+subcategory: "Deprecated"
 description: |-
   Use the commvault_aws_storage resource type to create or delete a AWS Cloud Storage in the Commcell environment.
 ---

 # commvault_aws_storage (Resource)

   Use the commvault_aws_storage resource type to create or delete a AWS Cloud Storage in the Commcell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_storage_cloud_s3 resource.

 ## Syntax